Rosford Street Reserve

-Rosford Street Reserve, or Rosford Reserve, is an urban park and nature reserve situated in the western suburbs of Sydney, New South Wales, Australia.
+Rosford Street Reserve, or Rosford Park, is an urban park and nature reserve situated in the western suburbs of Sydney, New South Wales, Australia.
 The reserve contains an open grassland, woodlands and recreational areas surrounded by native plants, such as eucalyptus trees.
-Janice Crosio Oval is a fenced sports ground incorporated within the reserve.
+The reserve incorporates Janice Crosio Oval, a fenced sports ground.
 The park is one of the largest in the Fairfield LGA area.